07740 877 544 [email protected]

 Knowing which materials are suitable and where to source them requires diligence.
 As well as understanding their lifespan and cost.
 It’s wise to consider how long you intend to keep the vehicle as this may influence your decision for the materials used.

 When matching to a specific colour, digitally printed vinyl may be used.
 This involves printing ink onto an ink-receptive vinyl before laminating.
 This method is favoured for photographs, gradients, and bevelled effects, to name only a few.

 Not all adhesive films are permanent nor manufactured for exterior environments.
 Moulding over vehicle curves and contours demands a material that can be pliable yet robust.
 This is especially important for large graphics.

 Many highway maintenance, roadside assistance, and escort vehicles legally require high visibility markings.
 As well as HGVs and some plant machinery.

 The complexities of which are outlined in the Department of Transport’s chapter 8 regulations.

 With attention, the safety markings can be incorporated into the vehicle livery whilst also including your message.
 This can be achieved with available panel areas and the integration of high visibility vinyl within the design.

 You can learn more about fluorescent and reflective materials here.

-Tippers, tankers and trailers can act as a moving billboard.
-Seen by potentially millions of drivers, passengers and pedestrians every year.
+Tippers, tankers, and trailers can act as moving billboards.
+Seen by potentially millions of drivers, passengers, and pedestrians every year.

-By exploiting the expanse of the panel area for advertising and the route often driven, hauliers can even rent these spaces for additional revenue.
-Or in contract with the goods supplier, the products hauled can also be advertised.
+By using the expanse of the panel area for advertising and the route often driven, hauliers can even rent these spaces for additional revenue.
+Or advertise the products being hauled.